NYUDataBootcamp/website/content/duedates_mba.md

 Recommended but not graded: [Optional Code Practice C](https://github.com/NYUDataBootcamp/Materials/blob/master/Documents/bootcamp_practice_c.pdf).
 -->

-**May 5** <br> Submit project by email to nyu.databootcamp@gmail.com.
-The subject line should be "bootcamp project mba".
+**May 12 (5pm)** <br> Submit your project to NYU Classes.
 The file name should be your last names separated by dashes and a short title;  eg, something like *Jones-Smith-Zhang-India.ipynb*.
 See [Project Guide](https://github.com/NYUDataBootcamp/Materials/blob/master/Documents/bootcamp_project.pdf) for additional information.

-We're willing to give you another week, but the absolute latest time a project can be submitted is **5pm May 12**.
+This is the absolute latest time a project can be submitted.
 No exceptions.
 Keep in mind that this is the last possible time, not a target; you're more than welcome to submit your project earlier.
 And honestly, you don't want this to drag on any longer.